- Development Services

 The City of Rancho Santa Margarita would like to stress that there have been no approvals given to the property owner nor any staff recommendations regarding the property owner’s desire to repurpose the property.
 An initial submittal requesting a change in use from commercial to residential was received on July 24, 2019 from Raintree Investments/William Lyon Homes.
-A webpage has been developed to provide up-to-date information regarding the proposal.
+The application was closed on June 14, 2021 due to inactivity.
+Please visit the Paloma Square webpage which has been developed to provide up-to-date information regarding the proposal.

 Dove Canyon Plaza Frequently Asked Questions

 Q: What is the current Zoning for the property?